ivanmandinski/form-monitor/RAILWAY_QUICK_START.md

 Add these services in Railway:

 - **PostgreSQL** (or MySQL) - Database
+  - Click "+ New" → "Database" → Choose PostgreSQL or MySQL
+  - Railway will automatically create and configure it
+  - See [RAILWAY_DATABASE_SETUP.md](RAILWAY_DATABASE_SETUP.md) for detailed instructions

 - **Redis** - Queue and cache
+  - Click "+ New" → "Database" → Choose Redis

 ### 3. Configure Environment Variables